Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Experiments

 \textbf{Baselines.} We compare against three categories: (i) open-weight, open-data models, (ii) open-weight, closed-data models, and (iii) fully closed models.
-For \textit{open-weight, open-data}, we include VLAA-Thinker~\citep{chen2025sft}, a model trained on $\sim$152K synthetic reasoning traces distilled from a strong reasoning LLM and rewritten with a weaker LLM, using both SFT and RL.
-We also compare with LPT~\citep{liao2025longperceptualthoughts}.
-We also compare vs ReVisual-R1~\citep{chen2025advancingmultimodalreasoningoptimized}.
+For \textit{open-weight, open-data}, we include VLAA-Thinker~\citep{chen2025sft}, a model trained on $\sim$152K synthetic reasoning traces using both SFT and RL.
+We also compare with LPT~\citep{liao2025longperceptualthoughts} and ReVisual-R1~\citep{chen2025advancingmultimodalreasoningoptimized}.
 Additionally, we include Virgo~\citep{du2025virgo}, trained on $\sim$19K math-heavy datapoints.
-For \textit{open-weight, closed-data}, we consider MiMo-VL-7B, a SoTA VLM trained with a four-stage recipe totaling $\sim$2.4T tokens across images, videos, and text.
-For \textit{fully closed models}, we report results for GPT-4o and Claude~3.7 taken from~\citep{xiaomi2025mimo}.
+For \textit{open-weight, closed-data}, we consider MiMo-VL-7B, a SoTA VLM trained with a four-stage recipe totaling $\sim$2.4T tokens across images, videos, and text. \rebuttal{For \textit{fully closed models}, we report results for GPT-4o and Claude~3.7 taken from~\citep{xiaomi2025mimo}. }